 In 1995, he gave an invited paper at the 130th Annual Scientific Meeting of the Michigan State Medical Society.

 Dr. Collins coauthored a chapter about encopresis in the Handbook of Mind-Body Medicine in Primary Care by Sage Press (2003).

 He had an article on encopresis published in the National Association for Continence Quarterly, Vol. 22, Issue #1, 2004.

 Collins’ invited review article on “Soiling Solutions®: An Internet and Manual Based Approach to Treating Encopresis” was published in the Spring, 2009 issue of Digestive Health Matters, a publication of the International Foundation for Functional Gastrointestinal Disorders.

 Dr. Collins was a Senior Fellow of the Biofeedback Certification Institute of America, now the Biofeedback Certification International Alliance (BCIA-www.bcia.org).

 He served as President of the Michigan Society of Behavioral Medicine and Biofeedback in 1982 and the Michigan Psychological Association in 1987.

 Dr. Collins is an active, directive, scientifically-oriented therapist who believes in your and your child’s ability to learn and change.
 He is very dedicated to his research and helping parents and concerned professionals on the issues of enuresis and encopresis.
 Through retirement from clinical practice and the advent of powerful social media resources, Dr. Collins has found a way to help even more people with the problem of encopresis.

-He currently resides in Grand Haven, Michigan, with his wife Sherron.
+He currently resides in Spring Lake, Michigan, with his wife Sherron.